 Faculty and Staff Procedure

-Faculty Member or the Department Chair for which the CPL credit is requested receives a CPL request form from the student that has Section 1 of the Other CPL Form for Non-Challenge Exam/Non-Portfolio CPL Form completed.
+Faculty member or the Department Chair reviews the CPL criteria with the student to determine if CPL is a good fit.
+They direct the student to the correct CPL form linked on the CCC intranet.
+They assist the student in listing the instructor and department chair.
+The student completes section one of the CPL form.

-The faculty member or Department Chair will inform the student whether or not CPL is available according to department or program guidelines.

 In situations where there are department or program guidelines for CPL credit:

 The faculty member or Department Chair determines whether the student has met the program guidelines for granting CPL credit (e.g. a threshold score on an industry certification exam that has already been verified to align with a given CCC course).